halbow/atomik/README.md

 # How ?

-It uses Linux rename atomic property to handle this
+It uses rename atomic property to handle this